yAOwzers/tp/docs/UserGuide.md

 This is the parameter required in the command:

-* `INDEX` refers to the index number of the intended task in the full task list
+* `INDEX`: index number of the intended task in the full task list

 <br>